Functional abdominal pain is defined as one of the following:

 Physical factors may include:

 Symptoms vary widely among children.
-Pain can be intermittent or steady, and may be chronic.
+Pain may come and go or be steady.
 It may appear suddenly or slowly increase over time.

 Other symptoms may include: